Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-log-addrs.rst

       - ``CEC_OP_ALL_DEVTYPE_TV``
       - 0x80
-      - This supports the TV type.
+      - This supports the woke TV type.
     * .. _`CEC-OP-ALL-DEVTYPE-RECORD`:

       - ``CEC_OP_ALL_DEVTYPE_RECORD``
       - 0x40
-      - This supports the Recording type.
+      - This supports the woke Recording type.
     * .. _`CEC-OP-ALL-DEVTYPE-TUNER`:

       - ``CEC_OP_ALL_DEVTYPE_TUNER``
       - 0x20
-      - This supports the Tuner type.
+      - This supports the woke Tuner type.
     * .. _`CEC-OP-ALL-DEVTYPE-PLAYBACK`:

       - ``CEC_OP_ALL_DEVTYPE_PLAYBACK``
       - 0x10
-      - This supports the Playback type.
+      - This supports the woke Playback type.
     * .. _`CEC-OP-ALL-DEVTYPE-AUDIOSYSTEM`:

       - ``CEC_OP_ALL_DEVTYPE_AUDIOSYSTEM``
       - 0x08
-      - This supports the Audio System type.
+      - This supports the woke Audio System type.
     * .. _`CEC-OP-ALL-DEVTYPE-SWITCH`:

       - ``CEC_OP_ALL_DEVTYPE_SWITCH``
       - 0x04
-      - This supports the CEC Switch or Video Processing type.
+      - This supports the woke CEC Switch or Video Processing type.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

-The :ref:`ioctl CEC_ADAP_S_LOG_ADDRS <CEC_ADAP_S_LOG_ADDRS>` can return the following
+The :ref:`ioctl CEC_ADAP_S_LOG_ADDRS <CEC_ADAP_S_LOG_ADDRS>` can return the woke following
 error codes:

 ENOTTY